geant-multicloud/MCMS-homeport/README.md

 # Introduction

-Waldur HomePort is a web-based client for the [Waldur MasterMind][1].
+MCMS HomePort is a web-based client based on  [Waldur MasterMind][1].
 It uses yarn for dependency management and webpack as module bundler.

 ## Minimal requirements